LAYAIraq/LAYA-Iraq-Frontend/README.md

 ##### mount vs. shallowMount
 `vue-test-utils` provides two different mounting methods for vue components.
 `mount` renders the component including the children, whereas `shallowMount` stubs children.
-Before we have complete code coverage for each component, we shall only use `shallowMount` to test that particular component.
-Later, we can start testing integration with `mount`.
+We shall only prefer to use  `shallowMount` to test components.
+However, since we use `BootstrapVue`, it is necessary to use `mount` for some components in order to test the actual behavior (e.g. when using `b-button`s)

 ##### Mocking vuex
 For components that use vuex, we can mock the store with only the properties